I consider our kids and their education vitally important. Our kids are our future and our schools are one of the biggest influences on our kids.

 Thanks for taking the time to come to my personal HSE page.
-Friends, family, teachers, and several others suggested that I run for the HSE Board based on my interest and passion for what is happening in our schools.
-While I’ve been engaging with the board as a parent, in the end, I agreed that being on the board would have a bigger, needed impact.
-Therefore I am on the ballot for the Hamilton Southeastern (HSE) School Board.
-Everyone registered to vote within the HSE district (which includes Fishers and many surrounding areas) is able to vote for me.
-If this includes you, then please consider casting your vote for me on November 8th.
-This is a non-partisan position, so you’ll need to specifically select your school board choices!
+Friends, family, teachers, and several others suggested that I run for the HSE Board in 2016 based on my interest and passion for what is happening in our schools.
+While had been engaging with the board as a parent, in the end, I agreed that being on the board would have a bigger, needed impact.
+Therefore I had my name put on the ballot for the Hamilton Southeastern (HSE) School Board.
+Below is the information I had posted here on my web site regarding my candidacy.
+This information is now dated; however, should I consider a future election, the information is still relevant.

 Note: This is a long page.
 For a list of tidbits about me, and of core issues, scroll down.